avaneev/a5hash/README.md

 follow same multi-lag auto-correlation statistics as uniformly-random numbers (see the `count_indep()` function below).

+## Uniformity Margin

-Although the state variables are approximately uniform, a bit independence test between the input `UseSeed` and subsequent `Seed1` and `Seed2` (after multiplication) reveals that up to 6 bits of either state variable can be predicted by the `UseSeed`, though not simultaneously.
+Although the state variables are approximately uniform, a bit independence test between the randomly chosen `UseSeed` and subsequent `Seed1` and `Seed2` (after multiplication) reveals that up to 6 bits of either state variable can be predicted by the `UseSeed`, though not simultaneously.
 At the same time, a differential analysis indicates that average bit difference (avalanche) between the `UseSeed`-`Seed1` and `UseSeed`-`Seed2` pairs is 50.0%.
 However, since the `UseSeed` is unknown, this imperfect bit independence only reveals an imperfect dispersion from the multiplication of independent variables, which is to be expected.

+A perfect correlation was identified in the 63rd bit of `Seed1` and `Seed2` after the initial multiplication, related to the hash function's constants, which reduces their effective entropy by one bit.
+While the significance of correlations in other bits is debatable, accounting for them would reduce the entropy by no more than an additional 3 bits.

 ## Blinding Multiplication